experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 In the specific case of CSI connectors being used without an i.MX8 module attached, the CSI input connectors must supply power, if no USB connector does.

-Pads on the board must be provided for attaching RTC battery.
+<mark>Pads on the board must be provided for attaching RTC battery.</mark>

 If no connected USB plug connected provides power, the board would have to be a power source.
+This is not a role that the board will currently handle, but it should be possible to solder on the pieces needed.
-Pads on the board must be provided for 5-20V PP_HV1/PP_HV2 directly connected to the PD Controller.
+<mark>Pads on the board must be provided for 5-20V PP_HV1/PP_HV2 directly connected to the PD Controller.</mark>
+The TPS65988 seems to have support for powering exclusively via VBUS from USB, with System 5V/3.3V for backup.
+<mark>Provide Pads on the board for System 3.3V and System 5V connected to the PD Controller</mark>

 According to the UCM-IMX8PLUS Referene Guide the Supply Voltage is 3.45V to 4.4V.
-This fits with charging/discharging of a LiPO battery which will be supported in the future.
+This fits with charging/discharging of a LiPO battery, which will be supported in the future.
-While 5V is relevant for power supply via USB, the board has no need
+While 5V is relevant for power supply via USB, the board has no need for 5V level.

 ## PD Controller